 A put option is the right to sell a security at a specific price until a certain date.
 It gives you the option to "put the security down."
-The right to sell the security is a contract.
-The securities are usually stocks, but can also be commodities futures or currencies.
+The right to sell a security is based on a contract.
+The securities are usually stocks but can also be commodities futures or currencies.

-If you sell your stock at the strike price before the expiration date, you are exercising your put option.
-Unless you're in Europe.
-In that case, you can only exercise your put option exactly on the expiration date.
+In an American option, if you sell your stock at the strike price before the expiration date, you "exercise" your put option.
+In a European option, you can only exercise your put option exactly on the expiration date.

-When you buy a put option, that guarantees you'll never lose more than the strike price.
+When you buy a put option, you're guaranteed to not lose more than the premium you paid to buy that option.
 You pay a small fee to the person who is willing to buy your stock.

-The fee covers his risk.
-After all, he realizes you could ask him to buy it on any day during the agreed-upon period.
-He also realizes there's the possibility the stock could be worth far, far less on that day.
-However, he thinks it's worth it because he believes the stock price will rise.
-Like an insurance company, he'd rather have the fee you give him in return for the slight chance he'll have to buy the stock.
+The fee covers their risk.
+After all, they realize you could ask them to buy it any day during the agreed-upon period.
+They also realize there's the possibility the stock could be worth much less on that day.
+But they think it's worth it because they believe the stock price will rise.
+Like an insurance company, they'd rather have the fee you give them in return for the slight chance they'll have to buy the stock.

-Long Put: If you buy a put without owning the stock, that's known as a long put.
+- Long put: If you buy a put without owning the stock, this is known as a long put.

-Protected Put: If you buy a put on a stock you already own, that's known as a protected put.
-You can also buy a put for a portfolio of stocks, or for an exchange traded fund (ETF).
-That's known as a protective index put.
+- Protected put: If you buy a put on a stock you already own, that's known as a protected put.
+You can also buy a put for a portfolio of stocks or an exchange-traded fund (ETF).
+That's known as a "protective index put."

-When you sell a put option, you agree to buy stock at an agreed-upon price.
-It's also known as shorting a put.
+When you sell a put option, you agree to buy a stock at an agreed-upon price.

-Put sellers stay in business by writing lots of puts on stocks they think will rise in value.
+Put sellers stay in business by writing a lot of puts on stocks they think will rise in value.
 They hope the fees they collect will offset the occasional loss they incur when stock prices fall.

-A put seller can get out of the agreement any time by buying the same option from someone else.
-If the fee for the new option is lower than what he received for the old one, he pockets the difference.
-He would only do this if he thought the trade was going against him.
+A put seller can get out of the agreement anytime by buying the same option from someone else.
+If the fee for the new option is lower than what they received for the old one, they pocket the difference.
+They would only do this if they thought the trade was going against them.

 Example Using Commodities

 Put options are used for commodities as well as stocks.
-Commodities are tangible things like gold, oil and agricultural products including wheat, corn and pork bellies.
+Commodities are tangible things such as gold, oil, and agricultural products, including wheat, corn, and pork bellies.
 Unlike stocks, commodities aren't bought and sold outright.
-No one purchases and takes ownership of a "pork belly."
+No investor or trader purchases and takes ownership of a "pork belly."